xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

 handling the data from the library. :ref:`i2s_master_62_5_speeds` and :ref:`i2s_master_83_3_speeds` show configurations that are known to work for small amounts of callback processing.
-Other speeds will be acheivable depending on the amount of processing in the application and the logical core speed.
+Other speeds will be achievable depending on the amount of processing in the application and the logical core speed.

 .. _i2s_master_62_5_speeds: